Starcounter/Docs/guides/network/middleware/README.md

 });
 ```

-By having this request filter in one application, all requests, to all applications, will be met by the `404` response.
+By having this request filter in one application, all requests, to all applications, will hit the `404` response.

-This can be remedied by adding an `if` statement like this:
+Adding this `if` statement fixes it:

 ```cs
 Application.Current.Use((Request request) =>